Last Updated on October 19, 2020

 - Don’t keep your iPhone in your bedroom.
 If you don’t need your iPhone at night, there’s no need for it to be in your sleeping space.
 It may be common practice to keep your iPhone on your bedside table as your morning alarm, but digital alarm clocks are very affordable and don’t emit harmful wireless radiation.
 Charge your iPhone in a different room if possible, but if you must have it in your bedroom at night, place it as far from your bed as possible and enable airplane mode before your head hits the pillow.

 - Invest in EMF protection gear.
 For various reasons, some of us cannot avoid using our iPhones frequently; for example, you may have a job that always requires you to be reachable by phone.
-Whether you use your iPhone a lot or a little, it’s wise to invest in an iPhone case that helps block EMF radiation.
-DefenderShield’s iPhone radiation cases block up to 100% of RF and ELF radiation and is backed by FCC-certified lab testing.
-If you use headphones frequently while making calls, or just listening to audio, consider getting the safest variety.
-DefenderShield’s Radiation-Free Air Tube Stereo Earbuds/Headphones transmit sound through hollow air tubes instead of traditional wires (which still allow some EMF to reach your head).
+Whether you use your iPhone a lot or a little, it may be wise to use an iPhone radiation case that blocks up to 100% of RF and ELF radiation.
+If you use headphones frequently while making calls, or just listening to audio, consider using radiation-free air tube headphones transmit sound through hollow air tubes instead of traditional wires (which still allow some EMF to reach your head).

 If you’re a proud iPhone owner, we hope that you adopt these practices to reduce iPhone radiation, but any smartphone user will benefit from these tips.